taminater/LEAPs/content/leaps/leap-36.md

 * `CallCollateralScalingFactor` - How much to scale cash held for calls sold by the AMM (e.g. 0.7)
 * `PutCollateralScalingFactor` - How much to scale cash held for puts sold by the AMM (e.g. 0.8)

-The amount of funds reserved by the AMM will be equal to `lockedCollateral.quote * PutCollateralScalingFactor + lockedCollateral.base * CallCollateralScalingFactor`.
+The amount of quoteAsset funds reserved by the AMM will be equal to `lockedCollateral.quote * PutCollateralScalingFactor + lockedCollateral.base * spotPrice * CallCollateralScalingFactor`.
 These funds will be available for the PoolHedger to use to collateralise any hedges that it may make - which differs from the Avalon release, where there was clear separation of option collateral and hedging liquidity.